epinter/tqrespec/README.md

 * Italian (it): ***Loris Gabriele***
 * French (fr): ***Etienne Lamoureux***

-### ***Note***

-Contributions are always welcome.
-They will be accepted or rejected depending on the scope and predefined objectives of the project.
-Look at the open [issues](https://github.com/epinter/tqrespec/issues) and milestones to know how you can help.
-Feel free to open an issue and suggest a feature you want to see available.

 ## **Thanks**

 ### ***THQ and [Iron Lore](https://en.wikipedia.org/wiki/Iron_Lore_Entertainment) for creation of this game that we love since 2006,
 and [THQ Nordic](https://www.thqnordic.com) for all the content and improvements***